PRX/dovetail-marketing-site/pages/contact.md

   <div class="hero-content container col-xxl-8">
     <div class="hero-content-inner">
       <h1 class="display-5 post-title p-name" itemprop="name headline">Contact</h1>
       <p class="lead fs-3">We want to know how we can help you with your podcasting needs.
-We know forms are boring, but this will help us understand better!</p>
+We know forms are boring, but this will help us better understand your podcasting needs.</p>
     </div>
   </div>
 </header>